Why Do Private Jets Fly at Higher Altitudes?

 We’ve all been there before, clutching onto the armrests of our seats in a commercial airliner as it bumps around while passing through a particularly nasty weather system.
 For some, it’s exciting, but for others, it makes the trip much less comfortable.

-When you fly in a private jet at higher altitudes, you’re less lucky to run through the same weather systems.
+When you fly in a private jet at higher altitudes, you’re less likely to run through the same weather systems.
 With less air traffic to contend with, private jet pilots can simply fly around ugly weather systems and make the passengers’ flight much more comfortable.

 Private Jets Take the Path Less Traveled